cheenu080/chandresh-pandey.github.io/_pages/about.md

 About
 ------
-I have explored various domains of Computer Science such as Intelligent systems, Deep Learning, and Neural Networks while pursuing my undergraduate degree from Govind Ballabh Pant Institute & Technology in Uttarakhand.
+I have explored various domains of Computer Science such as Intelligent systems, Deep Learning, and Neural Networks while pursuing my undergraduate degree from Govind Ballabh Pant Institute & Technology in Uttarakhand,India.
 I am passionate about applying my skills to innovative projects in the industry and constantly seek out opportunities to learn and grow.

 Example: editing a markdown file for a talk
 ![Editing a markdown file for a talk](/images/editing-talk.png)